 You’ll also see all of the open credit lines in your name:

 If there’s anything that you don’t recognize, you’ll immediately want to reach out to that creditor.

 Now more than ever it’s easier to keep track of your credit report.

 Apps and websites such as Credit Sesame are to thank.

 With Credit Sesame, you not only get your credit score, but you also get full access to what’s contained in your credit report as well.

-It used to be that you could only get your one free annual credit report and then you’d have to pay for any others (unless you are the victim of fraud or are denied credit).
+It used to be that you could only get your one free annual credit report and then you’d have to pay for any other.

-The best part, other than Credit Sesame being free is that it doesn’t effect your score when you check your own info!
+The best part, other than Credit Sesame being free is that it doesn’t affect your score when you check your own info!

 So feel free to check your credit report as often you want to make sure you’re the only one using your identity.

 Bank & Credit Cards Show Signs Of ID Theft